lpupp/DWF_codingex/ex1/README.md

 ## Testing

-Test plan:
+Brief manual testing was conducted in `sandbox/hash_table.ipynb` to weakly verify correctness.
+Extensive testing can/should be conducted on full set of features:
 - Basic inserts, updates, and removals
 - Collision chains, tombstone reuse, wrap-around probes
 - Saturation handling (full table)
 - Recency list correctness
 - Edge cases: empty table, all tombstones

-Brief manual testing was conducted in `sandbox/hash_table.ipynb` to weakly verify correctness.
-Extensive testing can/should be conducted on full set of features.

 ## Note on Corpus Processing
 A brief corpus exploration was conducted in `sandbox/corpus.ipynb` to verify that the source text was generally well-behaved.